ausgerechnet/cwb-cads/README.md

 - implemented in Python/APIFlask
   + JWT authorisation
-  + interactive OpenAPI documentation at [cwb-cads/docs](https://corpora.linguistik.uni-erlangen.de/cwb-cads-dev/docs)
+  + interactive OpenAPI documentation

 - uses [cwb-ccc](https://github.com/ausgerechnet/cwb-ccc) for connecting to CWB
-  + CWB must be installed and corpora must be encoded via cwb-encode
+  + CWB must be installed and corpora must be encoded via `cwb-encode`
-  + meta data can be stored separately or be parsed from s-attributes
+  + meta data can be stored separately or be parsed from structural attributes

+- the repository also contains a beta version of a frontend (the "MMDA toolkit")

 ## Reference

-The MMDA functionality is explained in detail in [Heinrich & Evert (2024)](https://aclanthology.org/2024.cpss-1.3/).
+Our methodology is explained in detail in [Heinrich & Evert (2024)](https://aclanthology.org/2024.cpss-1.3/).

-**Abstract:** We propose a framework for quantitative-qualitative research in corpus-assisted discourse studies (CADS), which operationalises the central process of manually forming groups of related words and phrases in terms of “discoursemes” and their constellations.
-We introduce an open-source implementation of this framework in the form of a REST API based on Corpus Workbench.
-Going through the workflow of a collocation analysis for fleeing and related terms in the German Federal Parliament, the paper gives details about the underlying algorithms, with available parameters and further possible choices.
-We also address multi-word units (which are often disregarded by CADS tools), a semantic map visualisation of collocations, and how to compute assocations between discoursemes.

 ```bibtex
 @InProceedings{HeinrichEvert2024,